 Post Day plus 13 Wed 26th July 2017

-From the beginning of treatment I was told that the absolute minimum time spent in hospital recovering would be Plus 16 Days yet here I am in a taxi heading to my Mum’s house to meet Anita, we’re staying in Dublin tonight and heading home to Cork tomorrow.
+From the beginning of treatment I was told that the absolute minimum time spent in hospital recovering would be Plus 30 Days and up to 3 months – yet here I am in a taxi heading to my Mum’s house to meet Anita, we’re staying in Dublin tonight and heading home to Cork tomorrow.